 The Benefits of Content Syndication

 In B2B marketing, it’s a little more difficult to see the value of what seems like a brand awareness play.
 But content syndication, done right, achieves far more than exposure.
-It give you access to a new audience — a set of fresh eyes — and the ability to engage them with targeted content that will (hopefully) identify hand raisers, as a magnet will only attract real metal.
+It gives you access to a new audience — a set of fresh eyes — and the ability to engage them with targeted content that will (hopefully) identify hand raisers, as a magnet will only attract real metal.

 The beauty of it is that you not only have new leads, but you also have an entry point for that first, usually awkward conversation.